microsoft/sqlworkshops-sql2022workshop/sql2022workshop/01_Introduction.md

 ### New deployment experiences in SQL Server 2022

 In SQL Server 2022, the Azure extension for SQL Server configuration is part of the SQL Server 2022 setup experience.
-The Azure extension for SQL Server can be used to configure SQL Server 2022 as an Azure Arc-enabled SQL Server.
+The Azure extension for SQL Server can be used to configure SQL Server 2022 as an **Azure Arc-enabled SQL Server**.
 There's no subscription charge to set up an Azure Arc-enabled SQL Server.
 You only incur subscription charges when you use specific Azure services such as Azure Active Directory (Azure AD) authentication, Microsoft Purview, or Microsoft Defender for SQL.

 <p style="border-bottom: 1px solid lightgrey;"></p>